jojo-/py-cayenne-lpp/README.md

 # py-cayenne-lpp

-A Python modulefor Cayenne Low Power Packet format
+A Python module for the Cayenne Low Power Packet format

 It aims to facilate the conversion of values typically read from sensors to a sequence of bits (the payload) that can be send over a network using the